 |PSYC 792||INTERNSHIP SEMINAR IN SCHOOL PSYCHOLOGY II||1.5|

-NOTE: Students may elect to earn a Graduate Certificate in Family-Professional Collaboration by completing additional courses.
-See the Family-Professional Collaboration heading in the College of Liberal Arts section of this catalog for more information.
+NOTE: Students may elect to earn a graduate certificate in Family-Professional Collaboration by completing additional courses.

 During the second year of the program, concurrent with other course work, students enroll in a full-year practicum course (fall and spring terms).
 The course includes a two-day per week placement in a local school system under the supervision of a certified school psychologist (arranged by the program faculty) and a weekly seminar on campus.
 During practicum, students engage in a carefully sequenced series of experiences suited to their level of professional training.